 Workplace safety training is more than a matter of regulations and compliance.
 Professionals in field service, construction and manufacturing cannot risk missing out on the knowledge that helps them identify and respond to unsafe working conditions.

-Inability to attract or engage millennial workers
+Inability to engage millennial workers

 According to the Pew Research Center, millennials are now the largest generation in today's workplaces, with more and more employees from this age group entering the workforce each year.

 "More than one-third of American workers are Millennials."

 So what can you do to help these employees better understand and retain important safety topics?

 Start by evaluating the ways that you're currently delivering your training.
 Many millennials were born and raised around technology and tend to embrace online learning opportunities.

 Although millennials are often thought to have short attention spans, the actual truth is, so does everyone!
 Courses with video-rich content, broken up into short segments are much more easily digestible than sitting through an endless lecture or PowerPoint.